hrishitanangunoori/hrishitanangunoori/README.md

 - 👋 Hi, I’m @hrishitanangunoori
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently a student at Arizona State University
 - 💞️ I’m looking to collaborate on some open source projects
 - 📫 How to reach me ✉ hrishita.nangunoori@gmail.com